PinkQween/SoulSync/README.md

 - Open a pull request with a detailed description of your changes

 Thank you for your interest in SoulSync!
 Together, we can make a difference in how people connect and build relationships.

+> Creating connections one swipe at a time